Crossways SurgeryTel: 01305 854355

 Dorchester SurgeryTel: 01305 251545

 If you would like to join our practice, and live within two miles of either our Dorchester or Crossways surgery, then please print off and complete our new patient questionnaire and bring this to reception with ID.
 We can then register you as a full patient.
+To view our catchment area map please click here.
 If you are unsure whether you are in our practice area please contact reception who will be able to help.

 If you wish to have a new patient health check, please ask at reception.
 This is a basic health check for you and an opportunity for us to obtain important background medical history.